StefanLundberg77/Group_Project-_HR_Analytics/dbt_code/tests/README.md

 - Duplicates exist in `src_job_ads` and `src_job_details`, caused by multiple rows per job ad ID
 - Dimensional keys like `employer_location_id` are clean and stable
 - Tests helped isolate dirty data *before* it reached dashboards
+- Latest learning as of this week (May 21 2025) each new API upload duplicates any job ad remaining from a previous upload - so we added deduplication-logic to sources.yml to squash duplication at the *source

 ## dbt Documentation